vettoreldaniele/bigwheels/README.md

 ```
 The .so and JSON for the ICD are located in `build-make/Linux`.

-## Location of ICD
+## Using the SwiftShader ICD

-The DLL/.so and JSON can be copied to a different location.
+The DLL/.so library and JSON manifest can be copied to a different location.
 Remember to set/export the `VK_ICD_FILENAMES` environment variable before running any of the BigWheels samples.

 ### Windows
-Add `VK_ICD_FILENAMES=/absolute/path/to/vk_swiftshader_icd.json` as an entry to `Configuration Properties -> Debugging -> Environment` in the project's property pages
+Add `VK_ICD_FILENAMES=C:\absolute\path\to\vk_swiftshader_icd.json` as an entry to `Configuration Properties -> Debugging -> Environment` in the project's property pages.

 ### Linux
 ```